semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 The most common reason why a system is unable to sustain frequent iterative releases is tight coupling between components.

-When building (micro)services, the key decisions are in defining their: 1) boundaries, 2) communication with the rest of the system.
+When building (micro)services, the critical decisions are in defining their: 1) boundaries, 2) communication with the rest of the system.

-Changing one service shouldn't require changing another.
+Changing one service shouldn’t require changing another.
 If one service goes down, other services or, worse, the system as a whole should not go down.
 Services with well-defined boundaries allow us to change a behavior in one place and release that change as quickly as possible.

-We don't want a system where making one change requires changing code in many different places.
+We don’t want a system where making one change requires changing code in many different places.
 This process is slow and prevents clear code ownership.
 Deploying more than one service at a time is risky.

 A loosely coupled service contains related behavior in one place.
 It knows as little as possible about the rest of the system with which it collaborates.

 A loosely coupled system is conservative in the design of communication between services.
 Services usually communicate by making asynchronous remote procedure calls (RPC).
 They use a small number of endpoints.
 There is no shared database, and all changes to databases are run iteratively as part of the CI/CD pipeline.

-Metrics and monitoring are also an important enabler of iterative development.
+Metrics and monitoring are also an essential enabler of iterative development.
 Being able to detect issues in real-time gives us the confidence to make changes, knowing that we can quickly recover from any error.

 ### 3.1.2 You Build It, You Run It

 In the [seminal 2006 interview to ACM](https://queue.acm.org/detail.cfm?id=1142065), Werner Vogels, Amazon CTO, pioneered the mindset of *you build it, you run it*.
-The idea is that developers should be in direct contact with the operation of their software.
-That way they're in close contact with customers.
+The idea is that developers should be in direct contact with the operation of their software, which, in turn, puts them in close contact with customers.

-The key insight is that involving developers in the customer feedback loop is essential for improving the quality of the service.
+The critical insight is that involving developers in the customer feedback loop is essential for improving the quality of the service.
 Which ultimately leads to better business results.

 Back then, that view was radical.
 The tooling required was missing.
 So only the biggest companies could afford to invest in building software that way.